Rdatatable/data.table/GOVERNANCE.md

 ## Pull Requests

 A pull request can be merged by any committer, if there is one approving review, and Consensus from active Reviewers and Committers.
-* approving review must come from different person from author of PR.
+* approving review must come from someone other than the author of the PR.
 * approving review ideally comes from a reviewer of the affected files.
 * approving review can be same as committer who merges the PR.